Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 Map: Chania – Botanical Park & Gardens of Crete (2023 – Google Maps).

-The Botanical Park & Gardens of Crete is 17 km south of Chania, in the village of Fournes, on the road that takes you to the Omalos Plateau.
+The Botanical Park & Gardens of Crete is 17 km south of Chania, in the village of Fournes, on the road to the Omalos Plateau.

-You can also get to the botanical park by bus, from the central station of Chania (daily departure at 9.30 am – daily return at 2.30 pm).
+You can also get to the botanical park by bus from Chania’s central station (daily departure at 9.30 a.m. – daily return at 2.30 p.m.).
 The bus stops in the main seaside villages west of Chania (Agii Apostoli, Stalos, Agia Marina, and Platanias).

 The gardens are 80 km from Rethymnon and 156 km from Heraklion.